jackschnair/ScoreKeepingApp/README.md

 }

-Just include the {...} part in the json input textbox.
+Just include the {...} part in the JSON input textbox.

 Our twelve use cases for Iteration 3: